Skip to content

 Arin Prabhat

-Analyst, EoDB reforms
+Analyst, Business Environment reforms

 Arin holds a Bachelor’s degree in Political Science and International Relations from Ashoka University.
 He has prior experience in public policy, advocacy and communications, having interned with organisations such as Accelerate Indian Philanthropy, YLAC, and Bhumi.
 He has a keen interest in climate change, governance and international development.
 Outside of work, he is a musician who plays the drums and guitar, and enjoys reviewing films on Letterboxd.